MotherNature/theladders-object-calisthenics/interactions.md

 # Pending
-+ Jobseekers can save jobs onsite for later viewing.
 + Jobseekers can apply to jobs posted by recruiters.
     + There are 2 different kinds of Jobs posted by recruiters: JReq and ATS.
     + JReq jobs require a resume to apply to them.